mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 [vf]: The process was tricky due to the deficit of fine control of video playback within Nvivo.
 This became intolerable and clearly unsustainable for a full process.
 [lm]: In appendix and online as part of the D3 Make code resources here. https://mickfuzz.github.io/makecode-platformer-101/learningDimensions
 [gg]: Glitch games and manual page - https://glitch.com/@glitch-game-club
+[jn]: Sample journal notes scans are available in Appendix 4.x